adityatiwari049/Data-Analysis-Projects/Impact of US Tariffs on Global Trade/README.md

 - Country-wise dependency on U.S. markets
 - Key sectors affected

 This analysis uses real-world economic data to visualize and quantify the implications of trade restrictions globally.

+**Note:** I created and cleaned the dataset entirely by myself and built this Power BI dashboard independently without following any tutorial.

 ---